approov/shipfast-api-protection/README.md

 #### The Third Attack

 Computing the HMAC secret at runtime makes it harder to bypass but not impossible.
 The attacker now needs to understand a larger section of code in order to reproduce the behavior in the ShipRaider website.
 The [fourth blog post](https://blog.approov.io/practical-api-security-walkthrough-part-4) lists several approaches for this, giving a more detailed example using app repackaging and the Android Studio debugger.
-Again, the attacker can write [equivalent code](<<PAULO PLEASE ADD THE LINK HERE>>) in ShipRaider to continue using the ShipFast API.
+Again, the attacker can write [equivalent code](server/shipraider-rogue-web/public/js/shipraider.js#L269) in ShipRaider to continue using the ShipFast API.

 ### Approov Mobile App Attestation

-The [fourth blog post](https://blog.approov.io/practical-api-security-walkthrough-part-4), introduces the final security measure in the series.Mobile app attestation is the API security concept implemented in Approov.
+The [fourth blog post](https://blog.approov.io/practical-api-security-walkthrough-part-4), introduces the final security measure in the series.
+Mobile app attestation is the API security concept implemented in Approov.
 In a nutshell, Approov checks the whole app and the environment in which it runs before enabling access to the API - *the App is the key*.
 It gives you a high degree of confidence that your API accesses are locked-down to legitimate instances of your app.
 This approach is described in more detail in our [product overview](https://approov.io/product) page and in the associated [white paper](https://approov.io/download/Approov-Whitepaper-Security-Trust-Gap.pdf).

 The Approov integration is as simple as it can be for mobile app developers.
 Add the [Approoov SDK](https://approov.io/docs/latest/approov-usage-documentation/#sdk-integration) to your build, hopefully using one of the [quickstart integration examples]](https://approov.io/docs/latest/approov-integration-examples/mobile-app/) to speed up the process and then call the SDK to obtain an Approov token to include on API requests.
 You can see this in the ShipFast app in [ShipFastApp.kt](/app/android/kotlin/ShipFast/app/src/main/java/com/criticalblue/shipfast/ShipFastApp.kt), search for the lines that are preceded by `// *** UNCOMMENT THE CODE BELOW FOR APPROOV ***`.